Aditprayogo/movie-catalogue-jetpack/README.md

 ## Built With
 - [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android development.
 - [Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) - Is light wight threads for asynchronous programming
+- [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) - Clean architecture is a software design philosophy that separates the elements of a design into ring levels.
+An important goal of clean architecture is to provide developers with a way to organize code in such a way that it encapsulates the business logic but keeps it separate from the delivery mechanism.
 - [Android Architecture Components](https://developer.android.com/topic/libraries/architecture) - Collection of libraries that help you design robust, testable, and maintainable apps.
    - [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) - Data objects that notify views when the underlying database changes.
    - [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) - Stores UI-related data that isn't destroyed on UI changes.